To be precise, the latest official estimate – provided in 2014 by the Statistical Institute of Jamaica – is 2,720,554.

 However, other demographers disagree, and believe that the population of Jamaica is actually considerably higher than the government believes.
 The CIA World Factbook, for example, had estimated that the Jamaica population in 2012 was actually 2,889,187, not the 2.7 million estimated by the Statistical Institute of Jamaica.

 Jamaica has a long history of census taking, and currently holds a census every ten years.
 The last census took place in July 2011, which showed a total of 2,697,983 residents in the country.
-A 2012 estimate just one year later showed 2.889 million, while the estimated 2013 population is now 2,790,427.
+A 2014 estimate showed 2.72 million, while estimates for 2016 are thought to be around 2.9 million.

 Depending on which estimates you use (the Jamaican government's or the CIA Factbook), Jamaica experienced a population growth of 5 or 15% from 2001 to 2011.
 Still, there's no doubt that the country is continuing to grow.

 According to the 2001 census, Jamaica's population is overwhelmingly of African descent, and the most common ethnic groups among Africans taken to Jamaica for slavery during the 17th century were the Akan (or Coromantee) from present-day Ghana and the Igbo people from present-day Nigeria.

 The second-largest racial group is multiracial Jamaicans, many of whom have ancestors from Ireland.
 Still, most mixed-race people in the country self-report as just "Jamaican."

 Jamaicans of African descent represent 76.3% of the population, followed by 15.1% Afro-European, 3.4% East Indian and Afro-East Indian, 3.2% Caucasian, 1.2% Chinese and 0.8% other.